Fisher v. University of Texas (2013): Opinions of the Court

 The opinion was issued on June 24, 2013.
 In a 7–1 decision, the Court vacated and remanded the Fifth Circuit's ruling.
 Writing for the majority, Justice Kennedy concluded that the Fifth Circuit failed to apply strict scrutiny in its decision affirming the admissions policy.
 Instead, he wrote, the Fifth Circuit held that Fisher could only challenge "whether the University's decision to use race as an admissions factor 'was made in good faith.'
 It presumed that the school had acted in good faith and gave petitioner the burden of rebutting that presumption".
 Kennedy argued that per the Grutter ruling, the burden of evidence primarily lies with the university "to prove that its admissions program is narrowly tailored to obtain the educational benefits of diversity".

 Justice Scalia wrote a one-paragraph concurring opinion, stating that he still held the view that he first expressed in his concurring opinion in Grutter: "The Constitution proscribes government discrimination on the basis of race, and state-provided education is no exception".
-Because the petitioner did not ask to overturn the holding in Grutter, that there is a compelling evidence in the educational benefits of diversity to justify racial preferences in university admissions, he joined with the majority in full.
+Because the petitioner did not ask to overturn the holding in Grutter, that there is a compelling interest in the educational benefits of diversity which justifies racial preferences in university admissions, he joined with the majority in full.

 Justice Thomas wrote his own concurrence, stating his reasons for overturning Grutter, and ruled that the use of race in higher education admissions violated the Equal Protection Clause.
 Thomas concluded that Grutter was a radical departure from the Court's application of the strict scrutiny test.
 According to Justice Thomas, strict scrutiny had only been previously satisfied where the state actor was acting to protect national security or to remedy its own past discrimination.
 He wrote that student body diversity was simply not important enough to override the presumption that race-based policies are unconstitutional.